AsciiJakob/NoDistractions/README.md

 ## Features:
-  * Sites are easy to add and just two simple mouse clicks are required to start adding sites, you don't have to navigate through confusing menus.
+  * Sites are easy to add and doing so requires just two simple mouse clicks, you don't have to navigate through confusing menus.
   * The ability to temporarily visit a website (for just a minute or two) is available.
 It's possible to toggle this feature off in the settings, for those with bad impulse control.
-  * Blocking can very quickly be toggled on or off through a popup.
+  * Blocking can easily be toggled on or off through a popup.
 A keybinding is also available (CTRL+ALT+D).
-  * Advanced site patterns are available for users with more specific needs (see the help section of the popup).
+  * Advanced site patterns (using URL Match patterns) are available for users with more specific needs (see the help section of the popup).
   * The extension is open-source, meaning that i am not afraid of hiding the code behind the extension and i allow users to contribute to it if they want to implement a feature.
 ## Screenshot
 <p align="center">